tobyDickinson/react-graphql-app/README.md

 ## General Comments and Next Steps

+- `src/App.tsx` is the route of the application and should be the first place to look when navigating the repo.

-- The app uses react-router to navigate between pages via the Navbar.
+- The app uses react-router to render different pages via the Navbar.

-- Many files were automatically generated using `react-scripts` which I used to set up the repo.
+- Many files were automatically generated using `react-scripts` which was used to set up the repo.

 - The repo contains some todos, particularly around refactoring some components.